The last of the ‘Saxonia Class’ of ships, Sylvania was built by John Brown & Co., Clydebank, entering service in 1957.

-In 1993 the ship was sold to the V Group of Monte Carlo, where she was renamed Albatros (pictured – image supplied); named after the seabirds.
+In 1993 the ship was sold to the V Group of Monte Carlo, where she was renamed Albatros.
 For years she sailed under the V Group flag, and specialized in charter cruises for German tourists, until she was retired in 2003.

-This Sylvania information submitted in 2004 by a reader of Chris’ Cunard Page.
+Some of this Sylvania information was submitted in 2004 by a reader of Chris’ Cunard Page.

 Image sourced with permission from: Simplon Post Cards